What is Degenerative Joint Disease (DJD)?

 Weight control is a very important factor in the management of DJD.
 The less weight a pet has to carry with each step, the less stress there is placed on the joints.
 Additionally, there are studies that have shown that dogs maintained at an optimal weight live longer and have a better quality of life than overweight dogs.
 Obesity can turn into a vicious cycle where painful pets are reluctant to exercise and tend to gain weight if food intake is not regulated.
 Yet weight loss can help increase limb function and activity levels and decrease discomfort in animals with chronic DJD.

 Medical management in many cases allows pets to live a relatively pain free life.
 There are times when medical management fails to control pain.
-In these patients, surgical procedures such as total hip placement (prosthetic joint replacement), femoral head and neck ostectomy (transformation of a joint) and arthrodesis (fusion of a joint) are available and can significantly improve a patient’s limb function and overall quality of life.
+In these patients, surgical procedures such as total hip replacement (prosthetic joint replacement), femoral head and neck ostectomy (transformation of a joint) and arthrodesis (fusion of a joint) are available and can significantly improve a patient’s limb function and overall quality of life.